Pegeen Vail Guggenheim

 Pegeen Vail Guggenheim (August 18, 1925 – March 1, 1967) was a Swiss-born American painter.
-Her painting combines two different artistic styles: surrealism and naïve art.
+Her work combines surrealism and naïve art.

-She was the daughter of the art collector Peggy Guggenheim and the writer Laurence Vail, and the granddaughter of Benjamin Guggenheim, who died on the RMS Titanic in 1912 and painter, Eugene Laurence Vail.
+She was the daughter of the art collector Peggy Guggenheim and the writer Laurence Vail, and the granddaughter of Benjamin Guggenheim, who died on the RMS Titanic in 1912.

 Life

-Pegeen Vail Guggenheim was born as Pegeen Jezebel Margaret Vail in Ouchy, Switzerland and spent her childhood in France and England.
-In 1941, she left Europe for the United States with her mother, Peggy Guggenheim and Max Ernst, who would later become her stepfather.
-While in the United States, she studied at the prestigious Finch College.
+Pegeen Vail Guggenheim was born as Pegeen Jezebel Margaret Vail in Ouchy, Switzerland, and spent her childhood in France and England.
+In 1941, she left Europe for the United States with her mother, Peggy Guggenheim, and Max Ernst, who later became her stepfather.
+In the U.S., she studied at Finch College.

-In 1943, she met the French painter Jean Hélion, who, along with his friends Piet Mondrian and Fernand Léger, helped introduce abstract art in the United States.
-Guggenheim married Hélion in New York in 1946.
+In 1943, she met the French painter Jean Hélion, who, along with his friends Piet Mondrian and Fernand Léger, helped introduce abstract art in the U.S. Guggenheim married Hélion in New York in 1946.
 The couple moved to Paris the same year.
 They had three children together: Fabrice, David, and Nicolas Hélion.
 When they divorced in 1956, Pegeen left Paris with her youngest son, Nicolas, to live with her mother in Venice.

 In 1957, Guggenheim met the English painter Ralph Rumney in London at the opening of a Francis Bacon exhibition at the Hanover Gallery.
 Rumney was an English New Realist and one of the founders, along with Guy Debord and Piero Simondo, of the Situationist International.
 Guggenheim married Rumney in 1958 and gave birth to her fourth son, Sandro Rumney, the same year.
 In 1959, the couple moved to Paris, where they lived first on the rue du Dragon and then on the Île Saint-Louis.

-Guggenheim died in Paris on March 1, 1967, after overdosing on medication.
+Pegeen Guggenheim died in Paris on March 1, 1967, after overdosing on medication.
 She struggled all her life with depression.